Alexandre Adler: Predictions

-Adler had predicted John Kerry's large victory over George Bush during the 2004 presidential election.
-A month before the beginning of operations against Iraq, he declared to Le Figaro (March 8, 2003): "The war might well not take place."
+Adler had predicted John Kerry's large victory over George W. Bush during the 2004 presidential election.
+A month before the beginning of operations against Iraq, he declared to Le Figaro (8 March 2003): "The war might well not take place."
 Following the Italian 2001 general election won by Silvio Berlusconi, he first declared that the victory of Forza Italia's leader was a "moral catastrophe...
 One can approach the figures of Mussolini and Berlusconi", before stating, three weeks later: "Berlusconi's total victory will finally permit to eradicate the [Northern] League...
 It is in itself a victory of democracy."